aburousan/azaz/Pages/Maths/blogs/fast_and_curious.md

 ./run_tests.sh
 ```
 This will run all the codes $11$ times and save each iteration output in the respective output txt files.
-Once done, we have the results(this is due to what happens when we run julia for first time.
-We will use last $10$).
+Once done, we have the results.
 \note{
     Thanks to Mose Giordano from julia community for pointing out few facts about running `c++` and `fortran` code.
 For detail see: [Link](https://julialang.slack.com/archives/C67910KEH/p1729373335723409?thread_ts=1729371119.007759&cid=C67910KEH)
 }